How to Handle Head Lice

 What Should I Do if My Child Has Head Lice?

 A doctor will recommend a medicated rinse or lotion to kill the lice.
 It's important to follow the directions for these products exactly because applying too much or too often can be harmful.
+Also check the instructions to see if the medicine should be reapplied after a certain number of days.

 Here are some ways to get rid of lice and their eggs around the house:

-- Check everyone in the house for lice and get treatment if necessary.
+- Check everyone in the house for lice and get treatment if needed.

 - Wash all bed linens and clothing in very hot water, then put them in the hot cycle of the dryer for at least 20 minutes.